Drykx/Hackathon2025-ETH/README.md

 This project focuses on predicting **hourly electricity demand** for thousands of consumers across Italy and Spain.

-During the 2025 Alpiq Datathon, our team was tasked with developing a model to forecast **an entire month of hourly demand** per consumer.
-We began with a baseline model that used average consumption per weekday and hour, based on the prior month's data.
+During the 2025 Alpiq Datathon, our team was tasked with developing a model to forecast **an entire month of hourly demand** for each individual consumer.
+We began with a baseline model that averaged consumption by weekday and hour, using the prior month's data.

-We then iteratively improved performance using advanced modeling techniques and feature engineering to increase prediction accuracy and reduce test loss.
+From there, we iteratively improved performance through advanced modeling techniques and feature engineering to boost accuracy and reduce test loss.

 ---